 Since RCO's inception we've built injection molds, cast aluminum tooling, stamping dies, and custom prototype tools for the automotive, defense, and aerospace industries.
-RCO relies on its dedicated tool design & engineering team, machining centers, in-house foundry, and pattern shop to complete every tooling job in-house and on time.
-Our diversity of experience and facilities give us the ability to meet very tight timing while maintaining the quality you expect.
+RCO relies on its dedicated tool design & engineering team, machining centers, and pattern shop to complete every tooling job in-house and on time.
+Our diversity of experience and vertically integrated campus gives us the ability to meet very tight timing while maintaining the quality you expect.

 Tool materials